 We understand family life and our fabulous Front Desk staff will endeavour to do their best should you require a change in appointment time.
 Please contact the clinic as soon as you know you cannot make your existing appointment.

 Can I schedule an appointment after school?

-Unfortunately, we cannot schedule all our appointments after school.
-However, because most appointments are 6-10 weeks apart most patients miss minimal school due to their orthodontic treatment.
-We do make a sincere effort to meet your scheduling requirements.
+We endevour to cater for all families and we do have after school, appointments available.
+As most appointments are 6-10 weeks apart and are generally no longer than 20-30 minutes, most patients miss minimal school due to their orthodontic treatment.
+We make a sincere effort to meet your scheduling requirements.

 Can I drop my child off for an appointment?

 Yes.
 We understand busy schedules and we are happy to help you make the most of your time.
-A progress report is provided to unaccompanied patients.
 One of our team members may follow-up with a phone call should there be any problems or concerns.

 Do braces hurt?